rogueathletic/bamazon/README.md

 <details> <summary><h1 id="javascript">Javascript</h1></summary>
     <br>
-<p align="justify">&nbsp;&nbsp;&nbsp;the three Required statements below depect the three primary packets that I have required for this app to function. the only time full instilation is required is when the program is being created.
-From there; you, the end user can simply (if you already have node installed globally on your computer> Can simply run ```$npm install``` from Terminal or Bash to bring all of the needed code structures to execute the program</p>
+<p align="justify">&nbsp;&nbsp;&nbsp;The three Required statements below depect the three primary packets that I have required for this app to function. the only time full instilation is required is when the program is being created.
+From there; you, the end user can simply (if you already have node installed globally on your computer> Can simply run "npm install" from Terminal or Bash to bring all of the needed code structures to execute the program</p>

 ```const mysql = require('mysql');